texas-robocamp/texas-robocamp.github.io/virtual/programming/decisions.md

 ### Exercise 3.5.3

-- Complete the example above so that when the program runs, a user can type a number between 0 to 4, and get a greeting back in one of the five languages you chose.
+- Complete the example above so that when the program runs, a user can type a 1 to withdraw money from their account, and a 2 to display their current balance.

-**TODO** *Might be overkill, but now would be a good time to introduce the idea of constants - one could make the languages constant values and show how this makes the switch-case much more readable*
+  - You'll need to store the amount to withdraw in a similar way to how we've stored the amount to deposit in the 0 case.

 {% include callout_red_cup.html task="[Exercise 3.5.3]" %}